gao-jb/Purpur/README.md

 # Purpur
-A download page for the Purpur installer.
+A program made for the sole purpose of scaling your Minecraft builds.